What Is Structural Load?

 3. Strength in Various Directions:

-The structure shall be designed to have adequate strength against earthquake effects along both the horizontal axes.
+The structure shall be designed to have adequate strength against earthquake effects along both horizontal axes.
 The design shall also be safe considering the reversible nature of Earthquake forces.

 4. Ductility: